On June 25th, 2018, TLS v1.0 and v1.1 won't be supported anymore.

 In order to improve security and confidentiality for our customers, Funio is committed to follow the industry norms and set up the newest version: TLS v1.2.

 SSL and TLS are two protocols in charge of securing connexions between clients and servers by encrypting data.
 This way, it is impossible to intercept any data (passwords, credit card numbers...) between the server and the client (browser, gateways...).

-The IETF (Internet Engineering Task Force) forces the use of TLS 1.2 protocol starting on June 30, 2018.
+The IETF (Internet Engineering Task Force) forces the use of the TLS 1.2 protocol starting on June 30, 2018.
 Former protocols will therefore be obsolete, such as SSL v2, SSL v3, TLS 1.0 et TLS 1.1.
-These are indeed vulnerable to different types of attack such as BEAST, CRIME, POODLE, RC4, FREAK, and Logjam.
+These are indeed vulnerable to different types of attacks such as BEAST, CRIME, POODLE, RC4, FREAK, and Logjam.

 Payment gateways such as Paypal, Stripe, Braintree, and Authorize.net will be updated to use TLS 1.2 as well as most API services.

 If you are using an old mail client or an old OS, it is possible the software does not support TLS 1.1 or 1.2, and therefore your emails are not working anymore on your computer.

 If your emails don’t work following the update, it means your mail client (Mail, Thunderbird, Outlook) does not support TLS 1.1 or 1.2.
 It is therefore not up to date and is a major security risk for your data.
 Please update your mail client as soon as possible to fix the issue.

 Here is a non-exhaustive list of the mail clients that don’t support TLS 1.2: Outlook® 2007, Outlook 2010, MacMail on MacOS 10.8 or before, and Windows 7.